ChrispyChips/lighthouse-app/README.md

 > - test.json

 > because this matches your page / script structure
-> src/scripts
-> - index.js
-> - test.js
+> src/scripts test.js & index.js

-> src/templates
-> - index.hbs
-> - test.hbs
+> src/templates : index.hbs & test.hbs

 > **npm run start** : Since the ./src/data folder will now show your new json file / files in a developer server localhost instance that opens your browser to view the root directory.
 Which is set to /docs for github pages but can easily be changed in the "output" object to /dist or anything else in the webpack.common.js and webpack.dev.js files.

 ## Introduction
-Example: As a front end developer I want to build a 2 (can be 1 or can be more) page web site / web app I follow Instructions above.
+Example: You want to build a 2 (can be 1 or can be more) page web site / web app I follow Instructions above.
 Each page needs 2 things: 1 Template file in src/template as a .hbs file, and 1 script as script.js file in src/scripts.
 These 2 files must have the same name, and as read above if you want a build with handlebars json data then have one object in your JSON endpoint for this page with same name as the .hbs and .js file.
 You can of course just build the pages without dynamic json and mange content yourself in your repo files.

 1. go to src/templates and style index.hbs as you wish.
 Notice the use of how a global partial is used to include common <head> items.
 Anything that needs to be included at the end of body can simply be required into the reletive script file for index